pranayjoshi/openlayer_wms_map/README.md

 * You may also give a it a pre existing Height and width. by using {&, width, height) for ex:- ```  <img src="http://localhost:8080/geoserver/wms/reflect?layers=pranay:india_pranay&width=400"height="169" width="400"/> ```

+# the images for the process is in the process folder don't forget to check it out

 Thank you,
 That's all for the tutorial